 If you have breast cancer, you may want to talk to someone who knows what you’re feeling – someone who has “been there.”
 We can help through our free Reach To Recovery program.
 You will be matched with a trained breast cancer survivor who will provide you information, resource referrals, and support.
 Efforts are made to match you with a volunteer with a diagnosis, treatment type, and age similar to yours.
 They know what it’s like to hear the words “You have breast cancer” and can talk with you about coping with your breast cancer diagnosis and treatment.

 Road To Recovery

 Every day, thousands of cancer patients need a ride to treatment, but some may not have a way to get there.
 If finding a ride is a problem for you, we may be able to help.
-Our Road To Recovery program provides free rides to and from treatment for people with cancer who do not have a ride or are unable to drive themselves.
+Our Road To Recovery program provides free rides to and from treatment and medical appointments for people with cancer who do not have a ride or are unable to drive themselves.
 Volunteer drivers donate their time and the use of their cars so that patients can get the lifesaving treatments they need.